antjedittmer/CSTR_ballmaze_cisneros/README.md

 This folder contains the files to reproduce the results and figures (in MATLAB version R2023a) presented in

-P. S. Gonzalez Cisneros & H. Werner, "Nonlinear Model Predictive Control for models in quasi-LPV form", International Journal of Robust and Nonlinear ControlVolume 30, Issue 10, Jul 2020, Pages 3801-4163
+P. S. Gonzalez Cisneros & H. Werner, "Nonlinear Model Predictive Control for models in quasi-LPV form", International Journal of Robust and Nonlinear Control, Volume 30, Issue 10, Jul 2020, Pages 3801-4163

 The paper can be found here: